guanegonzalez/MSDS696-FinalProject/README.md

 Changes and cleaning were necessary:
 * In some variables the NA values were substituted by "Missing" or "None" as appropriate.
-* Other NA values were supbstituted with KNN method.
+* Other NA values were substituted with KNN method.
-* In the "State" variable all other states were substituted by "Other" havin two outcomes; "CO" or "Other".
+* In the "State" variable all other states were substituted by "Other" having two outcomes; "CO" or "Other".
 * Data types were transformed to appropriate type.
 * Factor variables with more than 21 levels were omitted.
-* Dummie variables were created for factor varialbes.
+* Dummy variables were created for factor variabl es.
 * All variables but the "Enrolling" variable were transformed into number variables.
 * All numerical variables were normalized.